 Q: What is a Chinese herb?

-In China, people have been using natural herbs to treat a wide variety of diseases and conditions for generations.
+A: In China, people have been using natural herbs to treat a wide variety of diseases and conditions for generations.
 These herbs are called herbal medicine and are composed of roots, bark, flowers, seeds, fruits, leaves, and branches.
 It is well known that Traditional Chinese Medicine has over 3000 years history and Chinese herb medicine is one of most important aspects of Traditional Chinese Medicine.
 In China, there are over 3000 different herbs that can be used for medical purposes.
 However only about 300 to 500 of these herbs are commonly used.
 It is important to use herbs grown in China rather than outside of their native environment and one must use the right herb from the right source to get the full benefit.

 Q: What can Chinese herbs do for me?

-Chinese Herbal therapy or herb medicine has three main functions:
+A: Chinese Herbal therapy or herb medicine has three main functions:

 1. Treat acute diseases and conditions through killing bacteria or a virus;